 Repeat the procedure for sizing and installing the fascia parts to cut, glue, and nail the front and side caps (K), cove front and sides (L), and shoe front and sides (M) in place (Drawing 7).
 When mitering the side pieces, make sure you cut right- and left-hand parts.

 Measure the distance between the bottom edge of the upper panel (D) and the top of the middle fixed shelf (C) (Drawings 4 and 8).
-Subtract 1/16" from this dimension for door clearance, and cut panel molding to this length for the case caps (N).
+Subtract 1/16-in from this dimension for door clearance, and cut panel molding to this length for the case caps (N).
 Glue and nail the caps to the front edges of the sides (B) with the short "legs" of the caps on the inside faces of the sides and the tops of the caps tightly against the bottom edge of the upper panel.

 Measure the distance between the bottom of the upper fixed shelf (C) and the top of the middle fixed shelf (C).
-From a 1" × 2", cut the case stiles (O) to this length and finish-sand them.
+From a 1-in × 2-in, cut the case stiles (O) to this length and finish-sand them.
 Positioning the stiles against the short legs of the case caps (N), glue and clamp the stiles to the sides (B).
 Then nail through the sides and into the stiles.

 Cut the door stiles (P) and door rails (Q) to length.
 Drill pocket-screw holes in the inside faces of the rails (Drawing 9).
 Arrange the stiles and rails into a rectangular frame, apply glue to the ends of the rails, and drive pocket screws through the rails and into the stiles.
 Finish-sand the doorframe.